Explore our resources:

 What resources exist for schools that want to support all students, including transgender students?

 There are many resources out there to aid schools in supporting transgender students.
-Garden State Equality has drafted guidance and policy on working with transgender students.
-Garden State Equality’s guidance document contains links to national and local resources to aid your school in supporting all students, including transgender students.
+Garden State Equality played a key role in drafting the New Jersey Department of Education’s transgender student guidance for school districts, and has also drafted a model policy on working with transgender students.

 Resources for Parents